ml-archive/readme/Documentation/how-to-create-postman-tests.md

 ### Global tests

-Some tests are relevant for all endpoints in our test collection and to avoid having to add them to every single endpoint, these can be setup once and then run automatically for each endpoint in the collection.
+Some tests are relevant for all endpoints in our test collection and to avoid having to add them to every single endpoint, these can be set up once and then run automatically for each endpoint in the collection.
 To do this, edit the collection and hit the "Tests" pane.
 Here's two examples of tests that could go in here:

 ```javascript
 // Response time tests